CreateaFreeWebsite

 The division tag: <div></div>.

-The KEY to mastering web pages is learning to manipulate divisions.
+The KEY to mastering web pages is learning to manipulate box elements.

-To make divisions or sections easy to understand, think of them as boxes with 4 sides.
+To make box elements easy to understand, think of them as boxes with 4 sides.

 You can stack these boxes or align them side by side to create a unique structure for a web page.